On this page

 Inflammation of the bursa is known as bursitis.
-A bursa is a small sac containing fluid that lies between tendons and bones.
-A bursa allows a tendon to move smoothly over a bone by acting as an anti-friction device and shielding tendons from rubbing against bones.
-Bursae are found in the knee, elbow, shoulder and wrist.
-If the tendons become thickened and bumpy from excessive use, the bursa is subjected to increased friction and may become inflamed.
+A bursa is a small sac containing fluid that lies between bones and other body parts such as tendons and muscles.
+A bursa allows a tendon to move smoothly over a bone by acting as an anti-friction device and shielding tendons and muscles from rubbing against bones.
+Bursae are found in the foot, knee, hip, elbow, shoulder, buttock, and wrist.

-The main symptom of bursitis is pain.
-In some cases, especially for shoulder bursitis, people may experience some restriction of movement and stiffness.
+The main symptoms of bursitis are pain and swelling in or around the joint.
+In some cases, people may experience a limited range of movement and stiffness.

 The diagnosis of bursitis is made by physical examination.
-To confirm the diagnosis, medical tests such as x-rays may be necessary.
+To confirm the diagnosis, medical tests such as magnetic resonance imaging (MRI), ultrasound, or x-rays may be necessary.

-The treatment of bursitis includes anti-inflammatory medication.
-It is also important to avoid any work activities suspected of causing bursitis.
-Most patients respond to treatment and they usually go back to work without any restriction.
+Treatment depends on the cause, but rest is typically a treatment option.
+It is important to avoid or reduce any work activities suspected of causing bursitis.
+The treatment of bursitis includes anti-inflammatory and pain medication, and corticosteroid injections.
+Medications may be prescribed if the bursa is infected.
+Most patients respond to treatment, and they usually go back to work without any restrictions.

 Any occupation that requires repetitive motion or poor posture (prolonged pressure on a bursa) can put workers at risk.
 Some examples of types of bursitis and occupations at risk include: